Tingting0618/Demand_Forecast_Machine_Learning/README.md

 Without any modeling (i.e., merely using the same-day last year’s data), the model is off by 8% in hotel occupancy.
 The model improved the accuracy by **37.5%** [(5% - 8%)/8%]

-## Learn More

-For more information, please check out the [Project Portfolio](https://tingting0618.github.io).